eonfluxor/kron/README.md

 * Instead of returning a timer object, **Delay** manages the Timer instances internally through a [`DelayKey` : `Timer`]  dictionary.
 This makes easy to call **Delay** from distant components or threads accesing the timers by their key value.

-* The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
+* The `DelayKey` can be etiher a `String` struct or `AnyObject` instance.
 If an object is passed the key is inferred from the object's pointer.
 Calling the methods with the same key causes all timer modes to be reset.

 * As the intention is to facilitate calling **Delay** from distant implementations you can optional pass a context value `ctx`.
 A context can be `Any` struct or class instance and it's internally ***wrapped with a weak reference***  to prevent retain cycles.
 The context is then optionally passed to the timeOut closure.